vidinity/eslint-plugin-entered-modules/README.md

 # eslint-plugin-entered-modules

-ESLint plugin to enforce modular architecture with explicit entry point files.
+An ESLint plugin that enforces a modular architecture with explicit entry-point files.

 ## _Entered Modules_

-_Entered Modules_ is a concept used in some of our internal projects to describe special conventions on how the codebase should be separated into multiple modules and what `import`/`export` statements are permitted.
-For a comprehensive explanation, see the [original file](./docs/copied/modular-architecture.md) copied from one of the internal projects.
+_Entered Modules_ is a concept used in some of our internal projects to describe specific conventions for how the codebase should be divided into multiple modules and what kinds of `import`/`export` statements are permitted.

+For a comprehensive explanation, see the [original file](./docs/copied/modular-architecture.md), copied from one of the internal projects.

+> [!TIP]
+> The word “entered” here has a made-up meaning: “having entries” or “having entry points.”

-An exemplary real snippet from the file `src/reader/Reader.tsx` (`@/reader` module)—there are no `index` files used:
+Here’s a real example snippet from an internal file, `src/reader/Reader.tsx` (the `@/reader` module).
+Note that there are no `index` files used—the last path segments are never directories.

 ```typescript
 import { Box, Grid } from '@/ui/entry.core'